Harriethw/twu-biblioteca-harriet/README.txt

 Instructions to push your code to code.google.com
 =================================================
-1. Sign into GitHub and create a new repository Repository name: twu-biblioteca-yourname Privacy level: Public
+1. Sign into GitHub and create a new bookRepository Repository name: twu-biblioteca-yourname Privacy level: Public
-        Don't check "Initialize this repository with a README" Add .gitignore: None
+        Don't check "Initialize this bookRepository with a README" Add .gitignore: None
         Add a license: Apache License 2.0

-2. Run 'git init' in the folder that was extracted from the downloaded .zip file, in order to initialize local repository.
+2. Run 'git init' in the folder that was extracted from the downloaded .zip file, in order to initialize local bookRepository.

 3. Make a local commit.
     $ git add -A